wellsb1/SRG0/README.md

 The Wolfram hypergraph is super simple in its design, but it is amazingly difficult to "think" about how to do practical computation with the model.

-I thought what if I "replaced the graph model with a simple "string of text" and kept the concept of iteratively applying the simplest possible transformation rules to the string.
+I thought what if I "replaced the graph model with a simple string of text" and kept the concept of iteratively applying the simplest possible transformation rules to the string.
 So the question was born.
 Can you build a Turing complete "computer" based on the concept of iteratively applying string search and replace rules?